gridsingularity/gsy-decentralized-exchange/docs/node/pallets.md

 - `delete_order`: Delete an order with a given order hash for a registered user account.
 - `delete_order_by_proxy`: Delete an order with a given order hash for a registered user account by a registered proxy account.
 - `register_proxy_account`: Register a new proxy account for a registered user account.
-- `register_matching_engine_operator`: Register a new matching engine operator account.
+- `register_exchange_operator`: Register a new exchange operator account.
 - `register_user`: Register a new user account.
 - `unregister_proxy_account`: Unregister a proxy account for a registered user account.

 ### Helper Functions

-- `add_matching_engine_operator`: Add a matching engine operator account.
+- `add_exchange_operator`: Add an exchange operator account.
 - `add_proxy_account`: Add a proxy account for a registered user account.
 - `add_user`: Add a user account.
 - `is_order_registered`: Check if an order is registered.
-- `is_registered_matching_engine_operator`: Check if an account is a registered matching engine operator.
+- `is_registered_exchange_operator`: Check if an account is a registered exchange operator.